ishan142007/react-for-beginner-to-advance/introduction to react.md

-useEffect koi bhi chota sa change hone par re render karta hai yahi deffrence hai useEffect aur useCallback me 23)useRef hook read from docs useRef returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).The returned object will persist for the full lifetime of the component. yeh jab use aata hai jab hume kisi bhi chiz kaa refrence lena hota hai .
+useEffect koi bhi chota sa change hone par re render karta hai yahi deffrence hai useEffect aur useCallback me 23)useRef hook read from docs useRef returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).The returned object will persist for the full lifetime of the component. yeh jab use aata hai jab hume kisi bhi chiz kaa refrence lena hota hai.
+We can create custom hooks in react by making them in js with the help of functions .thoda aaise samjho ki custom hook a funtion hi hai jo kuch value return kar rha hai. so we created a usecurrencyinfo hook (custom hook) usse baad humne usse export default karliya (function ko) it is syntax .
+Video 11 is a bit harder